openstack/api-sig/guidelines/extensions.rst

+.. _extensions:

 API Extensions
 ==============

 This topic document serves to provide guidance on the topic of API extensions.

-See also the topic document on [discoverability](discoverability.md).
+See also the topic document on :ref:`discoverability`.

 Guidance
 --------